dmytro-ulianov/throned-react-resource-ts/README.md

 > `Params`

 These params will be provided as a first argument of `load` function.
 You can overwrite them when calling `run` function by passing new params to it.
+Will be ignored by automatic `load` execution if `chain` is provided.

 ##### `skipLoadingFor`